ilyas0707/bank-test/README.md

 <h1>Final project</h1>

-<p>Project contains both backend and frontend, there is registration and autharization.
-Project creates bank transactions and user can control them</p>
+<p>Project contains both backend and frontend, there is registration and autharization.<br>Project creates bank transactions and user can control them</p>

 <a href="https://banktest-app.herokuapp.com/" target="_blank">Link to project</a>